FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Introduction

-In summary, the contributions of our work are three-fold: \begin{itemize} \item We develop an integrated framework to simultaneously tackle single-exposure correction (SEC) and multi-exposure fusion (MEF).
-Our integrated framework can well process an image sequence of arbitrary length (including one) to output a well-exposed image.
+In summary, the contributions of our work are three-fold: \begin{itemize} \item We propose a new Fusion-Correction Network (FCnet) to perform visual-pleasing exposure estimation on arbitrary-length image sequences.
+Our FCNet can simultaneously tackle single-exposure correction (SEC) and multi-exposure fusion (MEF) tasks.

-\item Under the Laplacian Pyramid decomposition framework, we propose a Fusion-Correction Network (FCNet) with efficient inference speed over the other competitors on handling long sequences of high-resolution images.
+\item Under the Laplacian pyramid decomposition framework, our FCNet achieves efficient inference compared to the other competitors on handling long sequences of high-resolution images.

 \item Experiments show that our FCNet achieves comparable performance with existing methods on SEC, while better performance on MEF tasks, especially with over-exposed or under-exposed image sequences. \end{itemize}